supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

   if (currentPlayerPosition() == 0) return Category.POP;
 ```

-**With this the tests still fail, lukily we have the golden master.
+**DO: With this the tests still fail in Java, lukily we have the golden master.
 Can you spot why?**

   *javascript*